actamu/hyde/timeline.md

 ---

 <p class="message">
   This page exhibits the evolution of different types of humor over the past centuries, decades, and years.
-For the purposes of simplicity, the timeline displays different years and days various types of humor and comedic people are released or presented to the public.
+For the purposes of simplicity, the timeline displays different years and days various types of humor and comedic people are released or presented to the public. <b>Click on the hyperlinks to learn more!</b>
 </p>

 ## Humor Timeline